MCMDEV/hostprofiles/README.md

 **Velocity > Paper > Spigot**

 Problems or feature requests should be reported as issues on GitHub.
-If you have any questions or would like to receive quick support, you can do here: Coming soon.
+If you have any questions or would like to receive quick support, you can do so on the [CrushedPixel's Developer Den Discord Server](https://discord.gg/EwBqHqZWPJ).